Kernow Computes

 Dr Michael Scott profile image

-Project Brief Supervisor: Dr Michael Scott
+Project Brief Supervisor: Associate Professor Michael James Scott

 Dr Michael Scott is the Head of Computing and Associate Professor of Computer Science Education at Falmouth University, leading Falmouth's first-ever BSc(Hons) courses in Computing for Games and Immersive Computing as well as convening innovative distance-learning MA courses related to Digital Creativity.